MoonZoon/MoonZoon/docs/articles/dev_news_4.md

 During the mzoon refactor, I've decided to integrate two nice libraries to eliminate boilerplate:

 The first one is [**anyhow**](https://crates.io/crates/anyhow).
-It basically allows you write `?` where you want to return an error early.
+It allows you to write `?` wherever you want to return an error early.
 No need to write error mappers or similar stuff.

 `anyhow` also provides the method `context` (and its lazy version `with_context`) and a macro `anyhow!` for creating errors.
 An example: